-Case study: Orkney Islands Council, Warehouse Buildings Innovative Kensa ground source heat pumps draw heat from the sea to keep one of Orkney’s newest buildings warm.
+Ground Source Review: Orkney Islands Council, Warehouse Buildings.
+Innovative Kensa ground source heat pumps draw heat from the sea to keep one of Orkney’s newest buildings warm.

-Case study: Monks Lake Farm A large new build detached property off the gas network in Surrey, Monks Lake Farm is one of the first examples of the latest product innovation from Kensa Heat Pumps, the Hybrid ground source heat pump.
-Overlooking a large lake at the foot of the property, Monks Lake Farm enjoys…
+Ground Source Review: Monks Lake Farm.
+A large new build detached property off the gas network in Surrey, Monks Lake Farm is one of the first examples of the latest product innovation from Kensa Heat Pumps, the Hybrid ground source heat pump.
+Overlooking a large lake at the foot of the property, Monks Lake Farm…